There’s more to SNAP than grocery money.

 SNAP participation makes you eligible for Lifeline, a federal program that provides discounts on internet services.
 This program from the Federal Communications Commission (FCC) provides a monthly discount of $9.25 for broadband internet and/or telephone services through eligible providers, or up to $34.25 for qualifying households on Tribal lands.
 You will need to apply, but as a SNAP user, you likely won’t have to provide documentation of eligibility.
 For more information and to apply, visit https://www.lifelinesupport.org/.
 To find a list of all participating internet service providers near you, search for your city or zip code here.

-Several internet providers also offer low-cost options in addition to or instead of Lifeline that you may qualify for with participation in SNAP or other government assistance programs.
+Several internet providers also offer low-cost options in addition to Lifeline and you may qualify for these based on participation in SNAP or other government assistance programs.

-• Astound Internet First offers home internet for $9.95 per month for speeds up to 50 Mbps or $19.95 per month for speeds up to 150 Mbps.
+• Astound Internet First offers home internet for $19.95 per month for speeds up to 150 Mbps.
 SNAP users are eligible, as well as people enrolled in other government assistance programs.

-PCs for People offers low-cost plans starting from $15 per month.
-SNAP users are eligible, as well as people enrolled in other government assistance programs.
+PCs for People offers low-cost plans starting from $15 per month, or less for longer-term plans.
+SNAP users are eligible, as well as people enrolled in other government assistance programs and other low-income households.

 Spectrum Internet Assist offers internet with speeds up to 50 Mbps for $25 per month, or up to 100 Mbps for $30 per month for the first year of participation.
 Wi-Fi is an additional $10 per month.
-Families with a child receiving free school meals through the National School Lunch Program (NSLP) or Community Eligibility Provision (CEP) or with a household member receiving Supplemental Security Income (SSI) are eligible.
+To qualify, households must include a child receiving free school meals through the National School Lunch Program (NSLP) or Community Eligibility Provision (CEP) or a household member receiving Supplemental Security Income (SSI).

-Xfinity Internet Essentials offers home internet for $9.95 per month with speeds up to 50 Mbps.
+Xfinity Internet Essentials offers home internet for $14.95 per month with speeds up to 75 Mbps, or $29.95 per month for speeds up to 100 Mbps.
 SNAP users are eligible, as well as people enrolled in other government assistance programs.

 Please note that the plans listed above may not be the best deal available to you.
-The Lifeline list of providers available in your area can help you find all your options to compare prices.
+The Lifeline list of providers available in your area can help you find options to compare prices and other considerations such as contract length and application requirements.
 If you already have internet service, you can also try calling your internet provider’s customer service line and asking about available discounts.

 Some transportation services offer discounts for SNAP users.

-If you live, work, or travel in the Puget Sound area, you can get reduced fares on trains, buses, light rail, ferries, and more public transit options with an ORCA Lift card.
-SNAP participation qualifies you for this program, but you will have to request a card to receive the reduced rates.
+If you live, work, or travel in the Puget Sound area, you can get reduced fares on buses, trains, light rail, ferries, and more public transit options with an ORCA Lift card.
 There are also further discounts available to people who are elderly, disabled, or participating in certain other government benefit programs such as TANF.
-Click here and use their screening tool to see which discounts you’re eligible for and to apply.
+Use the screening tool here to see which discounts you’re eligible for and to apply.

-In Seattle and Spokane, Lime Access provides discounted rates for e-bikes and e-scooters, and SNAP is among the programs which make one eligible.
+In Seattle and Spokane, Lime Access provides discounted rates for e-bikes and e-scooters, and SNAP users are eligible, as well as people enrolled in other government assistance programs.
 See here for more details.

 Many libraries also offer free digital streaming for video, music, and audiobooks in addition to paper books, e-books, DVDs, CDs, and in-person services.
 A directory of public libraries in Washington can be found here; check with your local library to see what they offer!